-Note: Once a formal appeal is filed, no action based on the adverse academic decision may be taken until the appeal process is complete.
+NOTE: Once a formal appeal is filed, no action based on the adverse academic decision may be taken until the appeal process is complete.
 However, in cases involving financial aid eligibility, all financial aid disbursements shall be suspended until the matter is resolved.

-Upon receipt of the Academic Appeal Form, the Academic Dean/Director of Education shall convene an Appeal Committee, which should at minimum include the Department Chair, a member of the Student Services Staff, and a faculty member from another program.
+Upon receipt of the Academic Appeal Form, the Academic Dean/Director of Education shall convene an Appeal Committee.
 The Appeal Committee shall investigate the facts of the matter to the extent deemed appropriate under the circumstances.
 The Appeal Committee shall render a written decision within five (5) calendar days of the date the appeal was received, and shall forward the decision to the student and the instructor within five (5) calendar days thereafter.
 Copies of all documents relating to the appeal shall be placed in the student's academic file, and the decision of the Appeal Committee shall be noted in the official student information system within one (1) calendar day of the date of the decision.
+The decision of the Appeal Committee is final, and no further appeals are permitted.

-Note: When an appeal is denied, the date of any suspension of financial aid or dismissal from the program shall be the date of the adverse academic decision.
+NOTE: When an appeal is denied, the date of any suspension of financial aid or dismissal from the program shall be the date of the adverse academic decision.
 The student will not be charged for any attendance after the date of the adverse academic decision.